ooples/pine_script_docs/source/concepts/Time.rst

 Note that:

-- We use ``time(timeframe.period, "1100-1300")``, which says: "Check at the chart's timeframe if the current bar's opening time is situated between 11:00 and 13:00 inclusively.
+- We use ``time(timeframe.period, "1100-1300")``, which says:
+  "Check at the chart's timeframe if the current bar's opening time is situated between 11:00 and 13:00 inclusively".
   If the bar is in the session, the function returns its opening time.
 If it is **not**, the function returns `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__.
 - We are interested in identifying the instances when `time() <https://www.tradingview.com/pine-script-reference/v5/#fun_time>`__